carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 * [__GNSS sensor.__](ref_sensors.md#collision-detector) Retrieves the geolocation of the sensor.
 * [__IMU sensor.__](ref_sensors.md#collision-detector) Comprises an accelerometer, a gyroscope, and a compass.

+To get the general measures for the vehicle object, these two sensors are spawned centered to it.

 The attributes available for these sensors mostly set the mean or standard deviation parameter in the noise model of the measure.
 This is useful to get more realistic measures.
 However, the script only sets on attribute.

 * `sensor_tick`.
 As this measures are not supposed to vary significantly between steps, it is okay to retrieve the data every so often.
 In this case, it is set to be printed every three seconds.